Academic Cooperative Programs

 - Students must abide by the policies and procedures at the host university, including the attendance policy, registration and add/drop dates, course schedule, exam schedule and academic calendar.
 IMPORTANT: Schools do not operate on the same academic calendar.
 Students must take note of course start and end dates and be prepared to attend all classes.

-Pre-health students needing prerequisite courses not offered at the Johns Hopkins University or available through ACP can take courses through the following options:
+Pre-health students needing prerequisite courses not offered at the Johns Hopkins University or available through BSEP can take courses through the following options:

 Online courses: Depending on the professional schools to which students apply, it may be possible to satisfy prerequisite coursework online.
-Credits from online courses can only be transferred to JHU if the online course is offered through a four-year accredited college or university and taken during the summer session.
-Summer online courses must begin and end in a single summer term.
 Permission for credit transfer must be granted in advance by the Office of Academic Advising.

 Students not wishing to transfer credits from online courses to JHU may pursue courses offered at any time as long as they satisfy the professional school’s requirements.

 Community colleges: Depending on the professional schools to which students apply, it may be possible to satisfy prerequisite coursework at a community college.
-Please note that coursework taken at a community college cannot be transferred to JHU for credit.
+Permission for credit transfer must be granted in advance by the Office of Academic Advising.

-NOTE: Students should consider courses at JHU or through ACP before considering these alternatives.
+NOTE: Students should consider courses at JHU or through BSEP before considering these alternatives.

 Prerequisites for Nursing School